CampusVH/pult/README.md

    This module makes these boards visible in the channel.

 Each channel is easily configurable to meet the needs of the lecturer.
-One lecturer might want as few buttons as possible, while another one might prefer to have all modules enabled, just in case.
+One lecturer might want as few buttons as possible (see fig. 1), while another one might prefer to have all modules enabled, just in case (see fig. 2).

 For each configured module, the lecturer's console features a row of buttons to start and stop the module, and to hide and show its